MonoDETR: Depth-guided Transformer for Monocular 3D Object Detection: Experiments

 \subsection{Settings}

-\paragraph{Dataset.} We test MonoDETR on the widely-adopted KITTI 3D object detection benchmark~\cite{kitti}, including 7,481 training images and 7,518 test images.
-We follow~\cite{Mono3D,3DOP} to split the training images into 3,712 sub-training set and 3,769 \textit{val} set.
-We report the detection results with three-level difficulties, i.e. easy, moderate and hard, in which the moderate scores are normally for ranking.
-We evaluate our performance with the average precision ($AP$) of bounding boxes in 3D space and the bird-eye view, denoted as $AP_{3D|R40}$ and $AP_{BEV|R40}$, where $R40$ denotes the 40 recall positions.
-For the three categories, we set the intersection-over-union (IoU) threshold as 0.7, 0.5 and 0.5 for car, pedestrian and cyclist, respectively.
+\paragraph{Dataset.} We evaluate MonoDETR on the widely-adopted KITTI~\cite{kitti} benchmark, including 7,481 training and 7,518 test images.
+We follow~\cite{Mono3D,3DOP} to split 3,769 \textit{val} images from the training set.
+We report the detection results with three-level difficulties, easy, moderate, and hard, and evaluate by the average precision ($AP$) of bounding boxes in 3D space and the bird-eye view, denoted as $AP_{3D}$ and $AP_{BEV}$, respectively, which are both at 40 recall positions.

-\paragraph{Implementation Details.} We adopt ResNet-50~\cite{resnet} as our feature backbone following DETR~\cite{DETR}.
-We equip both visual encoder and depth-aware decoder with three transformer blocks and set their attention mechanisms as deformable attention in~\cite{zhu2020deformable} to save GPU memory.
-We only set depth encoder with one block, whose attention is the seminal attention in~\cite{DETR} to capture global depth features.
-We utilize 8 heads for all attention modules and select the maximum object number $N$ as 50.
-We set the channel $C$ and the latent feature dimension of both FFN and MLP-based heads as 256.
-For the foreground depth map, we set $d_{min}\sim d_{max}$ as $0m\sim80m$ and the number of bins $k$ as 80.
-On one GeForce RTX 3090 GPU, we train MonoDETR for 195 epochs with batch size 16 and the learning rate $2e^{-4}$.
-We adopt AdamW optimizer with weight decay $1e^{-4}$ and decrease the learning rate at 125 and 165 epochs by 10.
-We adopt random flip, random crop and photometric distortion for data augmentation following~\cite{MonoFlex, monodle,CenterNet}.
+\paragraph{Implementation details.} We adopt ResNet-50~\cite{resnet} as our feature backbone.
+To save GPU memory, we apply deformable attention~\cite{zhu2020deformable} for the visual encoder and visual cross-attention layers, and utilize the vanilla global attention~\cite{DETR} to better capture non-local geometries for the depth encoder and depth cross-attention layers.
+We utilize 8 heads for all attention modules and set the number of queries $N$ as 50, which are learnable embeddings with predicted 2D reference points.
+We set the channel $C$ and all MLP's latent dimensions as 256.
+For the foreground depth map, we set $[d_{min}, d_{max}]$ as $[0m, 60m]$ and the number of bins $k$ as 80.
+On a single RTX 3090 GPU, we train MonoDETR for 195 epochs with batch size 16 and a learning rate $2\times 10^{-4}$.
+We adopt AdamW~\cite{adamW} optimizer with weight decay $10^{-4}$, and decrease the learning rate at 125 and 165 epochs by 0.1.
+For training stability, we discard the training samples with depth labels larger than 65 meters or smaller than 2 meters.
+During inference, we simply filter out the object queries with the category confidence lower than 0.2 without NMS post-processing, and recover the 3D bounding box using the predicted six attributes following previous works~\cite{monodle,gupnet}.